mocklis/mocklis.docs/source/reference/index.rst

         .If(g => g % 2 == 0, null, b => b.Return("Even"))
         .Return("Odd");

-'If' steps provide you with a `joinpoint` representing the non-if branch (called 'ElseBranch').
-In the following sample we have a property, where both the getter and setter are connected to the same `Stored` step.
+``If`` steps provide you with a `joinpoint` representing the non-if branch (called 'ElseBranch').
+In the following sample we have a property, where both the getter and setter are connected to the same ``Stored`` step.
 Only calls to the setter are logged to the console, however.

 .. sourcecode:: csharp